Ava Dobson: 2024

 On September 22, 2023, Dobson announced that she would be returning to USF Juniors to run a full season in 2024 with Jay Howard Driver Development.
 In race one at the second round at Barber Motorsports Park, Dobson suffered a high speed accident in which she collided head on with Bruno Ribeiro.
 Dobson suffered injuries to her chest, back, and pinkie finger.
 She also suffered a severe concussion, which caused sickness while training.
-As a result of this crash, she was not cleared to race for the remainder of the round, and she did not return to the championship.
+As a result of this crash, Dobson was not cleared to race for the remainder of the round, and she did not return to the championship.

 GB4 Championship

 2024

 In July 2024, Dobson announced that she would make her debut in the 2024 GB4 Championship at the second Silverstone round driving for VRD Racing.
 This would mark her return to racing following her crash at Barber Motorsports Park.
 She took a best result of ninth in race two at Silverstone, recovering well from a stall on the grid.
 She finished the season in 17th place overall.